Hitman-45/CO/README.md

 #### CS22B016 Chatse Siddhant M
 ---

+Date:- 8-May-2024(Phase-4)
+Members : Shankhesh
+Decisions : I decided to make last level(second level) cache for the processor.
+In which i designed cache class two same as class one.
+But the sizes of the both classes are diffrent and both classes are inclusive.
+If i will not find anything in class one then i will go in the class two.
+Hit rates of the both classes are independent.
+And i am printing those hit rates.Nothing more.

 Date:- 9-April-2024
 Members : Shankhesh
 Decisions : Now previous design is working properly so i'll just add replacement policy in it.
 (I entered LRU and MRU replacement policy).
 That's how i completed my project phase three.